 Inspired by the beauty of the Shropshire countryside, Anna enjoys walking throughout the remote corners of the Shropshire countryside and Welsh borders.
 She also enjoys cycling, country sports, and horse riding.

-She is delighted to be appointed as Her Majesty’s Lord-Lieutenant of Shropshire and enjoys the opportunities the role brings to meet the people of Shropshire and visit a wide range of organisations and businesses.
+She is delighted to be appointed as His Majesty’s Lord-Lieutenant of Shropshire and enjoys the opportunities the role brings to meet the people of Shropshire and visit a wide range of organisations and businesses.

 The Lord-Lieutenant and High Sheriff are separate but they do work closely together.
 The Lord-Lieutenant can serve until their 75th birthday whereas the High Sheriff is appointed for a single year.